tud-sumo/docs/docs/3_basic_sim.md

 my_sim = Simulation(scenario_name="example", scenario_desc="Example simulation.")
 ```

 To then start the simulation and create the connection to SUMO through TraCI, use `Simulation.start()`.
-This can very easily be done using the '_.sumocfg_' file created by netedit, which links all to all other files, however, the `net_file`, `route_file` and `add_file` parameters can also be used to give each file individually.
+This can very easily be done using the '_.sumocfg_' file created by netedit, which links all to all other files, however, the `net_file`, `route_file`, `add_file` and `gui_file` parameters can also be used to give each file individually.
 Whether or not to use the GUI is also set here, although note this cannot be changed throughout the simulation.

 ```python
 my_sim.start("example_scenario.sumocfg",